Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Definitions and assumptions

 \subsection{Neuron without feedback}

-We expect that a neuron satisfies the conditions Cond0-Cond2 of \cite{Vidybida2015}.
-As regards the Cond3, Cond4 of \cite{Vidybida2015}, for the {\em Cl-}type fast inhibition those conditions should be modified as follows: \begin{itemize} \item Cond3: Just after firing, neuron appears in its resting state. \item Cond4: The output interspike interval (ISI) distribution can be characterized with a probability density function (pdf) $p^0(t)$, which is {\it continuous} with
+We assume that a neuron satisfies the following conditions: \begin{itemize} \item Cond0: Neuron is deterministic: Identical stimuli elicit identical spike trains from the same neuron. \item Cond1: Neuron is stimulated with input Poisson stationary stream of excitatory impulses. \item Cond2: Neuron may fire a spike only at a moment when it receives an input impulse. \item Cond3: Just after firing, neuron appears in its resting state. \item Cond4: The output interspike interval (ISI) distribution can be characterized with a probability density function (pdf) $p^0(t)$, which is {\it continuous} with

 positive:

 and bounded: